|

 2Mbit/s is too slow for most users and, when the throttle was opened beyond

+that, the shortcomings of the aging copper network were again exposed.
 In Telecom’s own statement only 75% of customer lines are capable of

 speeds higher than 6Mbit/s, and it is doubtful you could get more than